cjdbarlow/Part-One/the_placenta.md

 - Progesterone

 ##Development
-The placenta develops simulanteously from foetus and mother.
-From the uterine wall, the mother produces **blood sinuses** around the trophoblastic cords, which in turn send out **placental villi**.
-The end result is a sinus of maternal blood invaginated by multiple foetal villi.
+The placenta develops simulanteously from foetus and mother:
+* From the uterine wall, the mother produces **blood sinuses** around the trophoblastic cords
+  * These  in turn send out **placental villi**
+* This creates a sinus of maternal blood invaginated by multiple foetal villi

-The foetal villi are supplied by **two umbilical arteries** and a **single umbilical vein**, whilst maternal sinuses are filled from the **uterine arteries**.
+* Foetal villi are supplied by **two umbilical arteries** and a **single umbilical vein**
+* Maternal sinuses are filled from the **uterine arteries**

-The maternal sinuses are supplied by **spiral arteries**.
+* The maternal sinuses are supplied by **spiral arteries**

 ##Properties of the Developing Placenta
 * Thick(er) membrane impairs permeability
-  Placental membrane cpermeability is small in early-to-mid pregnancy, reaching maximum at ~34 weeks GUYTON FIGURE 82.4 on PAGE 1029
+  Placental membrane permeability is small in early-to-mid pregnancy, reaching maximum at ~34 weeks
 * Smaller surface area

 ##Properties of the Mature Placenta
-* Think membrane - improved permeability
+* Thick membrane - improved permeability
-* Surface area of
+* Surface area of 14m<sup>2</sup>
-* Weight of
+* Weight of ~500g
 * Blood flow of 600mL.min<sup>-1</sup> at term
   It is reduced during contractions due to increased uterine pressure and also with α-adrenergic stimulation